 - Michael Rohlfing and Steven G. Louie, “Electron-hole excitations and optical spectra from first principles,” Phys.
 Rev. B 62, 4927 (2000)

-Papers #1 and #3 should be cited when discussing quasiparticle properties, and papers #2 and #3 should be cited when discussing optical properties.
+Papers and should be cited when discussing quasiparticle properties such as GW band structures, and papers and should be cited when discussing optical properties with excitonic effects.